zahidkq/book-my-show/README.md

 ## Movie Booking System (BookMyShow)

--A simple movie booking system like BookMyShow made using Java 17 and in-memory storage.
+- A simple movie booking system like BookMyShow made using Java 17 and in-memory storage.